Stage 2 -In the midst of the affair

 6. For most women, at this point in an affair, the difficulty of maintaining a second life becomes more challenging.

-7. Separation from her husband usually follows and real life shines light on the affair.
+7. Separation from her husband usually follows, and the fantasy of the affair shows cracks.

 She now attempts to enter Stage 3 of an affair- breaking off the affair.